U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: System Implementation

-Before the implementation of models, we split the feature \textit{Starting Time} according to the hour and weekday, and with respect to GDPR, we then transformed the GPS information into road segment data, which only contain the road labels but not the exact GPS coordinates, by Mapbox Map Matching API\footnote{\url{https://docs.mapbox.com/api/navigation/map-matching}}.
-It is also worth mentioning that a significant imbalance in journey starting and ending points has been found for this user.
-For example, the imbalance in the number of trips starting from each station category led to weaker performance of our prediction module, so the algorithm SMOTE (i.e., Synthetic Minority Over-sampling Technique) \cite{Chawla2002} was used to address this issue by oversampling.
-Specifically, SMOTE calculates the $K$ nearest neighbours of each minority class sample, then randomly selects $N$ samples from the $K$ nearest neighbours for random linear interpolation, and constructs a new minority class sample accordingly.
-Finally, a new training set is generated by synthesising the new samples with the original data.
-After applying the SMOTE algorithm, more samples in minority categories are generated and added to our training set to solve the imbalance problem mentioned before.
-The modified dataset is shown in \autoref{table: modified dataset}, based on which machine learning models have been designed, implemented and evaluated.
+It is worth mentioning that a significant imbalance in trip origins and destinations was observed for these users.
+To address this issue, we employed the \ac{smote} algorithm \cite{Chawla2002}. \ac{smote} works by calculating the $K$ nearest neighbours of each minority class sample, randomly selecting $N$ samples from these neighbours for random linear interpolation, and generating new minority class samples accordingly.
+This process resulted in an augmented training set with more samples in minority categories, addressing the imbalance problem.
+The modified dataset is presented in \autoref{table: modified dataset}, based on which \ac{ml} models were designed, implemented, and evaluated.